waveform-computing/compoundpi/docs/quickstart.rst

 To this end, the more RAM in your Pi, the better.
-Compound Pi is capable of running on a model A or A+ (256Mb of RAM) but after the GPU has taken its share (128Mb) and the OS and Compound Pi server have grabbed theirs, there's typically less than 100Mb left for image storage.
-The model B or B+ (512Mb of RAM) is a better selection typically providing over 300Mb of temporary image storage.
-However, the Pi 2 model B (1Gb of RAM) is the obviously the ultimate choice as it typically has 800Mb or more of available memory for image storage, and the faster processor doesn't hurt either.
+Compound Pi is capable of running on a model A or A+ (256Mb of RAM) but after the GPU has taken its share (128Mb) and the OS and Compound Pi server have grabbed theirs, there's typically less than 100Mb left for data storage.
+The model B or B+ (512Mb of RAM) is a better selection typically providing over 300Mb of temporary data storage.
+However, the Pi 2 model B (1Gb of RAM) is the obviously the ultimate choice as it typically has 800Mb or more of available memory for data storage, and the faster processor doesn't hurt either.

 The next important selection is the network between your client and Pi servers.
 Compound Pi can run over WiFi (in fact, this was the first configuration it